rian39/lists/idea_log.md

 - TODO: get some ideas on conversion from James' ~/archive/james_texts/james_varieties.pdf
 - TODO: some more work on simulating the baskets and perhaps the customers using the GBCS data
 - started to write a script to simulate baskets in terms of range of items, total cost, number of items,, etac
-- TODO: write r chunks in outline to extract high cost conversion items
+- TODO: write r chunks in outline to extract high cost conversion items DONE

 ## Mon Oct 10 09:27:43 BST 2016